Brief Solution-Focussed Interventions

 - Provides tools you can use to immediately begin managing symptoms of psychological distress

-- Assesses the effectiveness of the tools provided over time and suggests how adjust their for maximum effectiveness
+- Assesses the effectiveness of the tools provided over time and suggests how to adjust for maximum effectiveness